JPL1205/Music-Streaming-and-Discovering-Platform/README.md

 This is a web development self-project using React.js, integrated with Redux and RapidAPI, to create a music streaming and discovery platform.
 It enables users to discover the latest music and their favorite artists with higher loading speeds.
+You can view the project at https://ll-music-app.netlify.app/

 <br/>